 All businesses want an online presence, but just having a website is no longer enough.
 To grow your presence, you need a constant stream of traffic flowing to the site.
 To make this happen, you need the power of a digital analytics tool– these are tools specifically designed to give you a treasure trove of valuable insights related to your website’s performance.
-Using this information, you can answer critical questions such as how much traffic your website has received over a period of time, which are the most engaging pages on your site, where is your traffic coming from, etc.
+Insights from Google Analytics can answer critical questions such as how much traffic your website has received over a period of time, which are the most engaging pages on your site, where is your traffic coming from, etc.

 What is Google Analytics?